ani171/CMOS-Circuit-Design-and-SPICE-Simulations-using-Sky130/README.md

 ## Lecture 3: Strong Inversion
 - Increasing the gate voltage Vgs, the electric field across the oxide strengthens.
 - More holes are pushed away from the surface, expanding the depletion region.
-- When Vgs increases further, electrons accumulate at the surface and form an n-type inversion layer, this is called strong inversion.
+- When Vgs increases further, electrons accumulate at the surface and form an n-type inversion layer.
+This is called **strong inversion** or **surface inversion**
 - The voltage at which strong inversion occurs is known as the threshold voltage  <br/>

 <img width="500" height="500" alt="image" src="https://github.com/user-attachments/assets/20255246-23fa-4ea4-b7c7-32ae55eaa35f" />  <br/>

+- With further increase in Vgs once strong inversion is reached, additional gate voltage attracts more electrons toward the surface.
+- Since the depletion charge is already established, the extra charge comes from mobile electrons supplied by the n+ source and drain regions.
+- This results in the formation of a continuous conducting channel at the surface, allowing current to flow between source and drain.
+- At this stage, a conducting channel has formed between the source and drain regions.
+- However, as VDS=0, there is no lateral electric field to drive the electrons, so no current flows.
+So the device is in the **Cut-off region**